alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/00_definition.md

 A **hypothesis** is a testable proposal.

-**Knowledge** is a claim that has passed through validation while preserving source, method, uncertainty, and responsibility.
+**Knowledge** is a claim that has passed through validation while preserving source, method, validation status, uncertainty, and responsibility.

 AI Foundations requires these categories to remain distinct.